p9c/podlegacy/docs/README.md

 <a name="BtcctlConfig" />

-**2.3 Controlling and Querying pod via btcctl**
+**2.3 Controlling and Querying pod via podctl**

-btcctl is a command line utility that can be used to both control and query pod via [RPC](http://www.wikipedia.org/wiki/Remote_procedure_call).  pod does **not** enable its RPC server by default;  You must configure at minimum both an RPC username and password or both an RPC limited username and password:
+podctl is a command line utility that can be used to both control and query pod via [RPC](http://www.wikipedia.org/wiki/Remote_procedure_call).  pod does **not** enable its RPC server by default;  You must configure at minimum both an RPC username and password or both an RPC limited username and password: